 Just like in humans, there are various causes and irritants that may make a dog itch, everything from bugs to the environment to its food and even culprits that can only be identified under a microscope.
 As a dog owner, it is important to recognize the symptoms, seek a proper diagnosis and implement the correct treatment plan.

-Below are four of the more common answers to the question “Why is my dog itching?”
-We'll also tell you what can be done to rid your dog of these issues.
 It's important that you consult your veterinarian when you notice your dog itching more than normal.
 While it's probably a quick fix, it could also be a symptom of a more serious illness.

 Why Is My Dog Itching?